 We then worked our way down toward the weir, with commentary telling us about the historic boat houses on the river banks and the big modern buildings behind them.
 Who knew that the operating theatres of the new Royal Adelaide Hospital are located on the site where the abattoirs were in days past?

 After turning at the weir, the real fun began – we were all offered the chance to “captain” the boat.
-We could sit in the chair, do the captain’s hat and steer the boat for a few minutes.
+We could sit in the chair, don the captain’s hat and steer the boat for a few minutes.
 Even the kids got to have a turn.
 They were very excited to toot the horn as well.
 I’m not sure if this would happen on more crowded Popeye river cruises, but it was a real treat.
 It is actually something that was started right back in the beginning, with the original skipper offering kids the same opportunity.

 By now we were making our way back past Elder Park and on the way to the zoo.
 As we went under each of the bridges we heard about their construction and some memorable tales.
 The University Footbridge, for example, has often been the location of student pranks.
 In 1971 the engineering students suspended one of their professors cars, a FJ Holden, from the bridge!
+I wonder what grade they ended up with!

 As we came towards the stop for the zoo, we were asked if we wanted to get off, but today we are all going bak to Elder Park.
 Unfortunately a Popeye ride to the zoo is not so convenient as it was in the past as the Popeye cruise times are more limited.
 On the day of my cruise, there were only three times, at 10am, 11am and 12pm.
 This would mean for a day out at the zoo we could catch Popeye there, we would just have to find another way back later in the day.
 This could be a challenge for those with young children.